ibm-cloud-docs/security-compliance/integrations/caveonix.md

 * Provider ID
 * An API key

    If you don't already have an API key, you can create a new one.
 The key is used to gain access to all of the accounts that you apply policies to in RiskForesight.
-Be sure to assign te appropriate access.
+Be sure to assign the appropriate access.

 * Region